final-hill/decorator-contracts/README.md

 }
 ```

-A contract is defined independently from a class.
+A contract specifies the semantics of a class and is defined independently from it
+the same way that an interface is.
 Its has the following form:

 ```ts
 const fooContract = new Contract<Foo>({